TerminologyHub/termhub-in-5-minutes/java-examples/README.md

-# Termhub client SDK: Java Tutorial
+# Termhub in 5 minutes: Java Tutorial

 This tutorial shows how to use a locally defined Java client to interact with the EVSREST API.